-- Encourage PPL Electric Large C&I customers to install high-efficiency equipment not included in PPL Electric's Prescriptive Equipment Program. - Encourage qualifying equipment repairs and optimization and operational or process changes that reduce electricity consumption. - Encourage a "whole facility" approach to energy-efficiency. - Increase customer awareness of the features and benefits of electric energyefficient equipment. - Increase the market penetration of high-efficiency equipment. - Support emerging technologies and non-typical efficiency solutions in cost-effective applications. - Encourage advanced energy-efficiency strategies required for certification by national market transformation programs such as Leadership in Energy and Environmental Design (LEED), Architecture 2030, ENERGY STAR® Buildings, or Energy Policy Act of 2005 (EPAct) tax credits. - Promote other PPL Electric energy-efficiency programs. - Achieve approximately 65 completed projects through 2016, with a total reduction of approximately 62,000 MWh/yr.
+- Encourage PPL Electric Large C&I customers to install high-efficiency custom measures or processes.
+In PY5, "custom" measures can include any measure not included in PPL Electric's Prescriptive Equipment Program.
+Starting in PY6, "custom" measures are only those measures that are not included in the TRM. - Encourage qualifying equipment repairs and optimization and operational or process changes that reduce electricity consumption. - Encourage a "whole facility" approach to energy-efficiency. - Increase customer awareness of the features and benefits of electric energyefficient equipment. - Increase the market penetration of high-efficiency equipment. - Support emerging technologies and non-typical efficiency solutions in cost-effective applications. - Encourage advanced energy-efficiency strategies required for certification by national market transformation programs such as Leadership in Energy and Environmental Design (LEED), Architecture 2030, ENERGY STAR[®] Buildings, or Energy Policy Act of 2005 (EPAct) tax credits. - Promote other PPL Electric energy-efficiency programs. - Achieve approximately 62 completed projects through 2016, with a total reduction of approximately 54,000 MWh/yr.